 The pattern of activity is still exactly the same: the rebels produce a block and you override it with a heavier chain.
 The only difference at lower difficulty is that the game costs less to play.

 Where does it end?

 The contest is effectively over when the value of Bitcoin is understood by the market to be $0 (since bitcoin that can’t be transacted isn’t worth anything to anyone) and, as a result, virtually no rebel mining occurs.

 You will always have to maintain some nominal level of spending (think of it like the cost of storing radioactive waste), but it’s nothing.
 What matters, and the reason why this containment strategy works, is that any would-be miner can clearly see that investing in an operation to try and un-freeze the chain would be a bad decision that will only result in failure and losses (and possibly jail time).

 In other words, what this attack has really targeted is the incentives of the other participants in the network, with the goal of deterring miners from mining and driving real-world demand for BTC to zero.

 It’s important to remember that miners are paid for their work in BTC.
-The lower the price, the less valuable block rewards are, and the less incentive there is for anyone to try to mine blocks.
-And this attack — even just its announcement — lowers the price, as people run for the exit to save themselves in the face of impending disaster (the first out gets the highest price).
+The lower the price, the less valuable block rewards are, the less incentive there is for anyone to try to mine blocks.
+Banning bitcoin disrupts demand and lowers the price.
+And this attack — even just its announcement — lowers the price as people run for the exit to save themselves in the face of impending disaster (the first out gets the highest price).